adamisom/energy-recommender/README.md

 ## 🤝 Contributing

 This is an MVP implementation.
-See `docs/Implementation_PRD.md` for future enhancements.
+See `docs/FUTURE_WORK.md` for 23 post-MVP enhancements and known limitations.

 ---